CpBruceMeena/tumdum-backend/README.md

 2. The server will start on port 8080 (or the port specified in config.yaml)
    - API documentation will be available at: http://localhost:8080/swagger/index.html
    - API endpoints will be available at: http://localhost:8080/api/*
+   - Uploaded images will be available at: http://localhost:8080/images/*

 ### Making Changes